remlapmot/cibookex-r/docs/17-causal-surv-stata.md

 expand 120 if time ==0
 bysort seqn: replace time = _n - 1

-*Create 2 copies of each subject, and set outcome to missing and treatment -- use only the newobs* expand 2 , generate(interv) replace qsmk = interv
+/*Create 2 copies of each subject, and set outcome to missing and treatment -- use only the newobs*/ expand 2 , generate(interv) replace qsmk = interv

-*Generate predicted event and survival probabilities for each person each month in copies* predict pevent_k, pr gen psurv_k = 1-pevent_k keep seqn time qsmk interv psurv_k
+/*Generate predicted event and survival probabilities for each person each month in copies*/ predict pevent_k, pr gen psurv_k = 1-pevent_k keep seqn time qsmk interv psurv_k

-*Within copies, generate predicted survival over time* *Remember, survival is the product of conditional survival probabilities in each interval* sort seqn interv time gen _t = time + 1 gen psurv = psurv_k if _t ==1
+*Within copies, generate predicted survival over time* /*Remember, survival is the product of conditional survival probabilities in each interval*/ sort seqn interv time gen _t = time + 1 gen psurv = psurv_k if _t ==1